bgravenorst/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 teku validator generate --encrypted-keystore-validator-password-env=VALIDATOR_PASSWORD
 ```

-The environment variable that stores the password to decrypt the validator's V3 keystore.
+The environment variable that stores the password to decrypt the validator's BLS12-381 keystore.

+If you do not specify a password, then you need to manually enter a password at
+the command line when prompted.

 #### encrypted-keystore-validator-password-file